Convenor: Hannah Greig

-The programme consists of three taught modules (20 credits each), a public history placement (20 credits) and a 20,000-word dissertation (100 credits), which makes up the 180 credits that is normal for an MA in the UK higher education system.
-For students registered for full-time study, the modules are organised across the academic year as follows:
+The programme consists of three taught modules (20 credits each), a public history placement (20 credits), a 20,000-word dissertation (90 credits), and a Research Training module (10 credits).
+These make up the 180 credits that is normal for an MA in the UK higher education system.
+For students registered for full-time study, the programme is as follows:

-One core module taught by weekly seminar is taken: Public History I: Meaning and Values in Public History introduces students to a broad range of conceptual and methodological frameworks for understanding the relationship between the past and its manifestations in contemporary society.
-Students are able to take an option module chosen from a list approved by the MA Convenor.
-Additionally, all students participate in the research training programme which prepares them for independent work on their dissertation later in the year.
+All students take one core module taught by weekly seminar.
+Public History I: Meaning and Values in Public History introduces students to a broad range of conceptual and methodological frameworks for understanding the relationship between the past and its manifestations in contemporary society.
+Students also take an option module chosen from a list approved by the MA Convenor.
+Additionally, all students participate in the research training module which prepares them for independent work on their dissertation later in the year.

-One core module taught by weekly seminar is taken: Public History II: Methodologies and Practices in Public History introduces students to the deployment of the past in the public realm, and particularly the means by which it is put into practical use in a wide variety of contemporary social contexts.
-Students undertake a placement from which they gain hands-on experience of working in the field and allows them to reflect on the theory and practice of public history.
-Students also continue to participate in the research training programme.
+All students take one core module taught by weekly seminar.
+Public History II: Methodologies and Practices in Public History introduces students to the deployment of the past in the public realm, and particularly the means by which it is put into practical use in a wide variety of contemporary social contexts.
+Students undertake a Public History Placement, which gives them hands-on experience of working in the field and allows them to reflect on the theory and practice of public history.
+Students also continue to participate in the research training module.

-During the summer term and over the vacation, all students will write a research dissertation of up to 20,000 words on a subject of their own choosing, which may arise from their placement or one of their taught modules, under the supervision of a member of staff that is submitted at the end of the academic year.
-The dissertation counts for 56% of the total assessment, whilst the taught elements account for the rest.
+During the summer term and over the vacation, all students will write a Research Dissertation of up to 20,000 words on a subject of their own choosing, which may arise from their placement or one of their taught modules, under the supervision of a member of staff that is submitted at the end of the academic year.

 - Japan's Empire and the Making of the East Asian Order